aleph2c/ldea/README.md

 ssh -A pi@10.0.0.22
 ```

-Once you have logged in you can see your forwarded ssh keys:
+Once you have logged in, confirm that you can see your forwarded ssh keys:

 ```
 # do this on each machine you want to control